-Proposed law provides that the only documents that can be filed in support or in opposition to a motion for summary judgment are pleadings, memorandum, affidavits, depositions, answers to interrogatories, certified medical records, written stipulations or self-authenticating records, admissions, and affidavits and properly-authenticated documents attached to any of the foregoing.
+Proposed law provides that the only documents that can be filed in support or in opposition to a motion for summary judgment are pleadings, memorandum, affidavits, depositions, answers to interrogatories, certified medical records, written stipulations, and admissions.
 The court may permit documents to be filed in any electronically stored format authorized by court rules or approved by the clerk of court.